ahmed-shehata/zalando-commerce-ios/CONTRIBUTING.md

    reuse factor.

-They're totally allowed in satellite projects (_MockAPI_ or _AtlasDemo_), however the less we have them, the simpler maintanance and updating is.
+They're totally allowed in satellite projects (_MockAPI_ or _ZalandoCommerceDemoApp_), however the less we have them, the simpler maintanance and updating is.

 For this purpose we use Carthage. `calypso.rb` has an appropriate task for it: